top of page

 This is the paratactic story of a PhD student’s rite of passage in what we (tentatively) define as the 3rd-century Industrial Society (ca. 1950-2050), which we (tentatively)^2 define as follows (e.g., Adorno, 1968):

-Academicness requires movement, and movement towards/within/away from precarity is a traumatic encounter with the Real – which we (tentatively)^3 define as the encounter with metaphysical nihilism, making us feel oh, so strange – “I and I/In the reality/I feel so strange/Reality comes” (DAF, 1981 – translated by the authors).
-De/territorialising nihilism is not fun, nor is going ‘beyond the pale’ (Experimental Audio Research, 1996) in the 3rd-century Industrial Society.
-But this is how I escaped the abyss – at least for the time being: the time of the following event: meeting a Nietzschean trickster at Rubik on a rainy night in June in Bologna, with stone mushrooms in my pockets, gifted to me by a Yoruba deity while sleeping on a sofa, exploring movement out of the throat of Jonah’s big fish (Jonas, 2025).
+Academicness requires movement (dear academic, how many times have you needed to settle elsewhere?), and movement towards, within, and away from precarity is a traumatic encounter with the reality of the Institution - which we (tentatively)^3 define as the encounter with metaphysical nihilism, turning you into a commodity: “I and I/In the reality/I feel so strange/Reality comes” (DAF, 1981; translated by the authors).
+De/territorialising nihilism - or your commodification into a lifeless fog - is not fun, nor is going ‘beyond the pale’ (Experimental Audio Research, 1996) in the 3rd-century Industrial Society.
+But it is a requirement for escaping the abyss... at least for the time being: meeting a Nietzschean trickster on a rainy night in June, with stone mushrooms in my pockets, gifted to me by a Yoruba deity while sleeping on a sofa in sound houses (Spectrum, 1997), whose sounds I (Alessandro) left in the CD player and whose walls I (Alessia) re-erected in this pop-up white space (if you are not currently physically visiting the installation, please see this webpage for reference).

 “Travel always gets me” (My Bloody Valentine, 1988) – and so I travelled.
-Not necessarily ambulating.
-A fast and furious protoacademic-desire-machine (Deleuze and Guattari, 1987), constantly on the move, dancing the synthome (Lacan, 1976) to the rhythm of actions folding my ‘self’ against new (yet familiar) reactions – relocating desire in new (yet familial) spaces of life affirmation: Scottish/Mancunian togetherness and Welsh synchronicity.
-A-chronologically ‘there’, making every temporal dimension present, I am still droplets of that event (Deleuze, 1988): dominant, dysfunctional academic codes and conventions are treated as foreign as I integrate allies and alloys – creating new modes of (proto)academic behaviour in the 3rd-century Industrial Society.
+Not necessarily by ambulating.
+A fast and furious war machine against the solid state of my symptoms of precarity (e.g., Deleuze & Guattari, 1987), dancing the synthome (Lacan, 1976) to the rhythm of actions turning my ‘self’ against new (yet familiar) reactions that keep my ‘self’ in check: dominant, dysfunctional academic codes and conventions are treated as foreign as I integrate allies and alloys - creating new modes of (proto)academic behaviour in the 3rd-century Industrial Society.
+And all of this, it seems, just to survive.

-Should I really always be on the move?
+Should participating in protoacademic desire always mean being on the move?
 Again, the only thing one can truly be blamed for is compromising or abandoning one’s own desire (Lacan, 1992).
-I found that, for academicness to follow, ‘I’ had to become ‘someplace else’ (Cheval Sombre, 2012); a subject-in-process continuously regenerating alternatives to the experience and consumption of “unconscious investment[s] of a fascist or reactionary type” (Deleuze and Guattari, 1977: 105) characterising many spaces of protoacademic subjectification in the 3rd-century Industrial Society.
+I found that, for academicness to follow beyond paranoid survivalism, ‘I’ had to become ‘someplace else’ (Cheval Sombre, 2012): a subject-in-process continuously (re-)generating alternatives within and against the production and consumption of “unconscious investment[s] of a fascist or reactionary type” (Deleuze and Guattari, 1977, p.
+105) - which characterise our beloved academia in the 3rd-century Industrial Society.

-Not merely to confront, but also to exceed "the immediate conditions we inhabit” (Braidotti, 2022: 7), I understand that I must keep moving – becoming the object of a life-affirming desiring-production, shaped by a concept or image that defuses “psychocosmic catastrophe[s]”(Battiato, 1998 – translated by the authors), decoupling the ‘self’ from “fitter/happier/more productive” territorialising refrains (Radiohead, 1997).
+Not merely to confront, but also to exceed "the immediate conditions we inhabit” (Braidotti, 2022: 7), I understand that I must keep moving – becoming-other than a 'death-by-academia' outcome as I am being shaped by an other concept or image of 'academicness' that defuses “psychocosmic catastrophe[s]”(Battiato, 1998 – translated by the authors), decoupling my ‘self’ from “fitter/happier/more productive” territorialising refrains (Radiohead, 1997).

 Screenshot 2025-06-10 at 17.48.07.png